 Sharing of a computer account with other persons is prohibited; each user must have an individual account.
-Passwords should be protected, and the user should not leave a machine logged on when the user is not present unless the machine is in a secure area, such as a private office.
+Passwords must be protected, and the user should not leave a machine logged on when the user is not present unless the machine is in a secure area, such as a private office.

-Actions that compromise the security of the system as a whole can be seriously detrimental to the system and to other users; the staff will take any necessary steps to correct security problems created by the user's actions, and will notify the user of the problem.
+Actions that compromise the security of the system as a whole can be seriously detrimental to the system and to other users; the staff will take any necessary steps to correct security problems created by the user's action, and will notify the user of the problem.
 Conduct that intentionally or negligently interferes with the security of the system as a whole is prohibited.

 Users of CS machines should conduct themselves in a manner that promotes a productive working environment.
 Conduct that creates a disturbance to other users is prohibited; this includes making noise, taking food into the computer labs, and printing or displaying materials that are unsuitable for public display.
 Conduct that intentionally or negligently interferes with the proper operation of the system or its use by others is prohibited.

 Users of electronic mail should avoid sending messages that are libelous, patently offensive, or that intimidate, threaten, demean, or harass individuals or groups, or that would otherwise bring discredit to the University or the Department.
 Changing a mail header with the intent of hiding or misrepresenting the author of a mail message is not allowed.
 Using departmental resources to harass individuals or groups in any fashion is absolutely prohibited.